dragon-dune/dragon-dune/dragon-dune.md

     of hiding at the end of the at the beginning of a turn.
 5. Special Card (Ace): You may discard a special card to place up to 2 units on any one territory for free.
-6. Alliance Power: Elves may ask a battle question on their allies behalf.
+6. Alliance Power: Your ally may ask question before a battle just as the elves do.

 ![](art/goblin_portrait.png)